A11YChi/Venue-Checklist/README.md

  - [ ] What type of input connections available? (ex.
 HDMI, VGA, lightning adapters, etc.)
  - [ ] How many microphones?
 (Are they handheld, lapel, or both?)
  - [ ] What kind of audio/sound system?
 Will it work for live captioner(s) and those watching the live-streaming?
 - [ ] Is there a dedicated venue wi-fi network (separate from the primary network)?
+- [ ] Is there an ethernet connection that can be used as a fallback?
 - [ ] Is there a Wi-Fi access for organizers to connect? (i.e. for live streaming and social media posting)
 - [ ] Is there a separate, guest Wi-Fi access for any attendees who may need it for live-captioning, tweeting, etc.?